Defensive pessimism: Strategic optimism

 In research, defensive pessimism is frequently contrasted with strategic optimism, another cognitive strategy.
 When facing performance situations, strategic optimists feel that they will end well.
 Therefore, though they plan ahead, they plan only minimally because they do not have any anxiety to face.
 While defensive pessimists set low expectations, feel anxious, and rehearse possible negative outcomes of situations, strategic optimists set high expectations, feel calm, and do not reflect on the situation any more than absolutely necessary.
+In fact, strategic optimists who engaged in reflexivity reported less positive affect and life satisfaction compared to those who didn't; defensive pessimists reported to benefit from reflecting on their performance and goals.
 Strategic optimists start out with different motivations and obstacles: unlike defensive pessimists, strategic optimists do not have any anxiety to surmount.
-In spite of their differences in motivation, strategic optimists and defensive pessimists have similar objective performance outcomes.
-For both strategic optimists and defensive pessimists, their respective cognitive strategies are adaptive and promote success.